Regret is like a poisonous snake.

 It always steals whatever joy you may be experiencing today with the regret of yesterday.
-It always steals the peace in your heart and leaves everything else rotten (Prov 14:30).
+It always steals the peace in your heart and leaves everything else rotten.
+(See Prov 14:30).

-In this life here on earth, I think regret is inevitable.
-We all have something which we regret, be it something we did, or did not do.
+In this life, with all the challenges we face here on earth, I think regret is inevitable.
+We all have something which we regret.
+Be it something we did, or did not do.
 Said or did not say.
 Wanted or did not want.
-I think life is not so much about not having regret, as learning to live in such a way as to avoid regret, or moving on, from the things we regret.
+I think life is not so much about not having regret, as learning to live in such a way as to overcome or avoid regret, and moving on, from the things we regret.

 - Watch out for the Esau syndrome: “Watch out for the Esau syndrome: trading away God’s lifelong gift in order to satisfy a short-term appetite.
 You well know how Esau later regretted that impulsive act and wanted God’s blessing—but by then it was too late, tears or no tears.”
 Heb 12:16-17 (MSG) The end result of trading short-term appetites for long-term blessings, is regret.
-For more on the Esau syndrome read previous post.
+Many a young person has been caught in this trap and many a quick decision has had long term impact.
+For more on the Esau syndrome read that link.

-- Cultivate forward thinking, thought patterns that think about the future and strategies you are taking, rather than past mistakes and “if only…” thought processes.
-Look at the big picture of your life in Jesus, which He gave purpose and value and live it to the full.
+- Cultivate forward thinking.
+Thought patterns become habitual, so develop a way of thinking that is focused on the present strategies you are taking and the future, rather than past mistakes and “if only…” thought processes.
+Look at the big picture of your life from Jesus’ perspective, which He gave purpose and value to and choose to live it to the full.
 “Jesus said, “No procrastination.
 No backward looks.
 You can’t put God’s kingdom off till tomorrow.
 Seize the day.””
 Luke 9:62 MSG

 - Re-evaluate your life and relationships.
 Have a good look at yourself, how you behave, your values etc and make adjustments according to the Word of God.
 Make every effort to live right according to the Word of God.
 Also evaluate the relationships in your life.
 Are they relationships that encourage you to hold onto God and move forward, or do they influence and impact your life in such a way to prevent you from going forward.